BigPanda Daemon (SNMP)

 When replaying the raw traps, we recommend to copy the the raw trap(s) from the log to a dedicated replay file.

-To replay the traps, you will want to run this command:
+To replay the traps, run this command:

-python bp-snmp-replay.py --capture_log_file_path CAPTURE_LOG_FILE_PATH
+python3 bp-snmp-replay.py --capture_log_file_path CAPTURE_LOG_FILE_PATH

 📘